BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

         ...

         #initialize a common grid
+        ##RU/EM_comment : pass a constraint function f(x,y) to model inaccessible points in the grid. find eligible points BEFORE subsample
         grid = get_grid(grid_size, sampling_rate, random_sample) #a function that first generates a DataFrame of grid points and then subsamples from it either randomly or evenly depending on value of random_sample

         local_windows = []
+        ##RU/EM_comment : nan handling!!
+Empty local_window for missing frames.
+Raise warning to preprocess? (also at point of object creation)

         for f in range(num_foragers):
             local_windows_f = []
             for t in range(num_frames):